craftcms/docs/docs/6.x/extend/adapter.md

 ### Your own adapter

 Due to its size, Craft’s adapter lives in an external package.
-It also results in all of Yii being pulled in as a dependency, which should *not* be necessary for most plugins: your goal should be to have your entire plugin *and* its own compatibility layer running natively in the new Laravel environment.
+It also results in all of Yii being pulled in as a dependency, which should *not* be necessary for most plugins: your goal should be to have your entire plugin *and* its own compatibility layer (if one is necessary at all) running natively in the new Laravel environment.

 Your adapter’s primary function is to map existing projects’ lingering references to old classes (and class members) to their new counterparts.
 Here’s an idea for the kinds of changes to expect, based on our first-party plugins: